Sarah Megan Thomas

-Sarah Megan Thomas is an American actress, writer, director, and producer who has established herself as a filmmaker by creating original and prestigious fare, featuring complex roles for women.
-Thomas created the concept, co-wrote the story, produced, and starred in the critically well-received Sony Pictures Classics film Equity, which premiered at Sundance and was a New York Times Critic's Pick when released theatrically nationwide.
+Sarah Megan Thomas is an American actress, writer, director, and producer.
+Thomas created the concept, co-wrote the story, produced, and starred in the Sony Pictures Classics film Equity, which premiered at Sundance and was a New York Times Critic's Pick when released theatrically nationwide.

-In 2020 Thomas released the feature film, A Call to Spy, which she wrote, produced, and starred in as the legendary American spy, Virginia Hall.
+In 2020 Thomas released the feature film, A Call to Spy, which she wrote, produced, and starred in as the American spy, Virginia Hall.
 The film was well received, providing "fuel to the specialty box office” in a pandemic landscape.
 It was awarded the 2020 Anti-Defamation League "Stand Up" Award as part of the film's premiere at the Santa Barbara International Film Festival.
-IndieWire praised the film, noting her performance in particular by saying "Sarah Megan Thomas is the standout."
-In 2017, Fortune selected Sarah for their "Most Powerful Women, Next Generation" list, featuring her as a panelist in their annual summit.
+IndieWire noted her performance in particular by saying "Sarah Megan Thomas is the standout."
+In 2017, Fortune selected Thomas for their "Most Powerful Women, Next Generation" list, featuring her as a panelist in their annual summit.

 Early life and education

-From Haverford, Pennsylvania on the Philadelphia Main Line, Thomas participated in theater at the Shipley School, and was a keen participant in sports such as cross-country, basketball, and rowing.
+From Haverford, Pennsylvania on the Philadelphia Main Line, Thomas participated in theater at the Shipley School, and sports such as cross-country, basketball, and rowing.
 As an undergraduate at Williams College acting became her primary focus and she completed studies overseas at Drama Studio London and the Royal Academy of Dramatic Art.
-A move to New York to pursue on-screen and off-Broadway jobs followed.
+Thomas moved to New York to pursue acting.

 Career

-Theater

-Classically trained, Sarah starred off-Broadway as Berowne in the gender-reversed Love's Labour's Lost.
-She starred as Eva Braun in the off-Broadway hit, Summit Conference, extended due to popular demand.
+Thomas starred off-Broadway as Berowne in the gender-reversed Love's Labour's Lost.
+She starred as Eva Braun in the off-Broadway show, Summit Conference.